Second Term Goals

 · Expand eco/cultural tourism funding and promotion.

 · Renegotiate Cab and TNC (Uber, Lyft) contracts to help ensure these drivers can earn a living wage.

-· Assure that there continues to be expanding opportunities for minority and women-owned business at the airport.
+· Ensure that there continues to be expanding opportunities for minority and women-owned business at the airport.

 Civil Rights and Equity – Provide support for soon-to-be hired Director of Equity and Inclusion to define priorities and goals both within the Port and how best to work with neighboring jurisdictions and communities.
 This will help ensure the Port continues to provide increasing opportunities for socio-economically disadvantaged, immigrant and minority communities.

 Outreach and Inclusion – Significant developments planned for 2019 will present many opportunities for community engagement, including: